 • Rest & fluff.

-A 6 photo collage showing the assembly of Mexican red rice.
+A 6 photo collage showing steps how to make Mexican rice.

 Allowing the rice to rest after cooking makes it fluffier.
 Excess moisture has time to evaporate/absorb.

-Step 4: Pour in the chicken broth, tomato bouillon, chili powder, and cumin.
-Scrape any brown bits off the pot of the pot.
+4. Simmer: Pour in the chicken broth, tomato bouillon, chili powder, and cumin.
+Scrape any brown bits off the bottom of the pot.
 Bring to a boil.

 Recipe Serving Suggestions